paulvarkey/udacity-deeprl-navigation/README.md

 ## Instructions

 1. Open up [Navigation.ipynb](Navigation.ipynb) and ensure to change the kernel in the drop-down menu to the one build above (e.g. "drlnd").
-Run all the cells in the **Imports and definitions** section
+Change `banana_app_file_name` to a value appropriate to the one on your environment.
+Run all the cells in the **Imports and definitions** section.

 2. Optionally, perform training with hyperparameters of your choice (uncomment, edit parameters, if desired, and run!)